fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-overview.md

 StaticSource source = new StaticSource(dataTable);
 ```

-In the above code `dataTable` is the created tabular data.
+In the above code, `dataTable` is the created tabular data.

 The created data to render the chart is stored in the DataModel of the DataEngine.

 ## What is DataModel?